The entrainment and energetics of turbulent plumes in a confined space

 \subsection{Entrainment}

+In general, flows driven by turbulent plumes are interpreted and modelled using plume theory and an entrainment coefficient, under the assumption that each plume acts independently.
+Entrainment can be estimated from observed volume fluxes or buoyancy differences.
+In this section we will calculate effective entrainment coefficients $\alpha_{*}$ from observations of volume flux and buoyancy, and use the estimates to identify aspect ratios for which plume theory provides a faithful description of the flow.

-In this and the subsequent section we will use plume theory to understand the observations that were made in \S\ref{sec:flow}.
-In the context of plume theory, the divergence of the volume flux $\rd Q/\rd z$ in a plume is equal to the rate of entrainment from a surrounding environment.
+In the context of plume theory, the increase in the volume flux in a plume is equal to the rate of entrainment from the surrounding environment.